m8s-lab/pump-fun-bundler/README.md

 ## How it works

-* First subscribes transactions for token creation(migration) on pumpfun, pumpswap, raydium launchpad, believe(meteora).
+* Subscribe transactions for token creation(migration) on pumpfun, pumpswap, raydium launchpad, believe(meteora).
 * Parse the transaction, get mint, creator, metadata uri, initial buy amount.
 * Check metadata and get posts on tweeter(X).
 * Filter the tokens, buy, save to DB.